Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Update allergens when changing recipes.
 If you modify the ingredients of a dish, edit the product in iaMenu and Super Chef will automatically re-analyze the allergens.

-Super Chef does not detect an allergen that should be there
+Super Chef does not detect an allergen that should be present

 I do not see the allergen icons in the customer view

-Verify that the product has at least one allergen assigned.
+Verify that the product has at least one assigned allergen.
 The icons only appear when there are marked allergens.
-Also, check that your menu template displays the allergens section.
+Also, check that your menu template shows the allergens section.

 Custom labels are not translating